 - Rest up – Driver fatigue is another major factor in road crashes.
-Seventeen hours without sleep has the same effect on your driving ability affects driving ability as having a blood alcohol concentration of 0.05.
+Seventeen hours without sleep has the same effect on your driving ability as having a blood alcohol concentration of 0.05.
 Avoid driving when you’re feeling fatigued and remember to take a 15-minute break at least every two hours.

 Shine Lawyers – We stand for safer roads